mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-06-09-joining-the-cloud-revolution.md

 - it runs far more slowly than you all know, deep down, it really ought to

-- getting everything up and running and correctly communicating is difficult
+- getting everything even up and running OK, and correctly communicating from one component to another, is _difficult_

-- making simple "cross application" changes are inordinately expensive
+- making simple but nevertheless "across the whole application" level changes are inordinately expensive, e.g a new field on a core class or entity

-- no-one can work out what's going on in terms of Request 123 making its way through your various components
+- no-one can work out what's going on in terms of Request 123 making its way through the various components because the logging and tracing just isn't there

 Projects don't _finish_ on go-live day; in many ways that's just the beginning.
 Make sure you are building something which can grow and change elegantly over 2, 5 or even 10 years.